 A behavior change model helps writers understand the internal and external influences that shape the way people experience their worlds.
-This insight into the process of change helps them convey sensory details related to the thoughts, interactions, and behaviors of their story characters.
+This insight into the dynamics of change helps them convey sensory details related to the thoughts, interactions, and behaviors of their story characters.

 I believe “longing for home” is a universal condition of times past and future.
 Those are the stories I want to write—exploring the universal themes that drive idiosyncratic behaviors as my characters traverse their inner and outer worlds, all the time striving to discover who they really are.

 Belinda has critiqued my book-length manuscript and made valuable suggestions on ways I can improve my story in terms of its tone, meaning, and structure.
 Her understanding of cultural diversity and the impact of change, on both a physical and emotional level, is remarkable.
 So is her ability to work with writers as she balances honest input with great sensitivity. — Leslie Ahmadi, Ph.D.
 (Trainer)

 I know Belinda through her participation at several writers’ networking events and open mics I have hosted.
 Belinda thrilled the crowd with her vivid imagery and sensory details of her childhood in South Africa - a rare feat since it is hard to captivate strangers’ attention verbally at these events. — Alice Osborn (Editor)